lebaston100/MIDItoOBS/README.md

 If you run the setup another time after the inital configuration you will get a dialog at startup where you can select if you want to go to the device management (1) or just continue adding new button/fader assignments with the already configured devices.

 If you select 1 you have a few options:
+- 1: Move the assignments from one device over to another.
+This can help when you plug the controller into another USB port and then shows up under a different name (e.g. "Devicename 1" instead of "Devicename")
-- 1: Delete all devices from the database without removing their mapping.
+- 2: Delete all devices from the database without removing their mapping.
 This does exactly that and be warned, will cause a device mixup when you add more devices later.
-You'll be better of using option 2
+You'll be better of using option 3
-- 2: Remove a single device and their assignments.
+- 3: Remove a single device and their assignments.
-- 3: Add a new device.
+- 4: Add a new device.
 This allows you do add more devices.
-- 4: Skip device configuration.
+- 5: Skip device configuration.
 This exits the device management without changing anything and continues with the assignment dialog.

 ### Understanding input scaling